josk0/policy-model/README.md

 - How do policy maker reactions influence long-term support?

 ## 📋 To Dos
+- Observe opinion polarization in population
-- should benefits and costs of the policy be symmetric (as they are currently)?
+- Should benefits and costs of the policy be symmetric (as they are currently)?
 - tbc...

 ## 🤝 Contributing